 This policy covers Smoking, Alcohol and the Misuse of Drugs.
-Tobacco and alcohol could also be considered categories of 'drugs and substances' as defined above.
-However, the Foundation has separated them out for consideration due to their legal use in the UK by adults.
-Technically, the use of e-cigarettes and vaping equipment could be argued to fall into the same category.
-However, it is the experience of staff that it is very difficult to separate types of 'vaping' from one another.
-The School has particular concerns about the dangers of vaping THC and will, therefore, treat all vaping on site as dangerous and illegal in the first instance.
+Tobacco, tobacco vapes, and alcohol could also be considered categories of 'drugs and substances' as defined above.
+However, the Foundation has separated them out for consideration due to their legal use in the UK by adults over the age of 18.